 The building responds to the site's natural slope to the rear by dispersing the building mass over three different floor levels and offsetting the first floor level from the lower ground level in a manner consistent with this slope.
-The building will present as two storeys when viewed from the primary frontage and in a stepped elevation when viewed from the secondary frontage.
+The building will present as two storeys when viewed within the streetscape.